 1. Research your target audience.

-Content distribution is all about getting your content in front of your audience — not just any audience.
+Content distribution is about getting your content in front of your audience — not just any audience.
 You can’t do this properly if you don’t know where they are and what they like to read.
-Before you build your strategy any further, research your target audience so you know precisely who will be consuming your content.
+Before you build your strategy any further, research your target audience to know precisely who will consume your content.

 Start by collecting demographic data from your website visitors, email subscribers, social media followers, and customers.
-Take a look at your audience’s gender, age, income, location, education, and related categories.
+Look at your audience’s gender, age, income, location, education, and related categories.
 You can pull this information from Google Analytics or your social media analytics tools.

 Next, collect feedback directly from your customers, email subscribers, and social media followers.
 Ask them about their pain points and needs, as well as how they feel about your current content and distribution efforts.